ThijsVroegh/Hypnosis/README.md

 # Question
 Do data on the subjective experience of being hypnotized fit the experiential model of hypnosis as originally formulated by Rainville and Price?
 How can a data-driven approach help further in identifying and adopting an alternative, better fitting but equally plausible model?

+Please go to this (blog post)[https://tvroegh.netlify.app/post/2020-12-01-r-rmarkdown3/hypnosis/] in case you are interested in following along!